Alexander Boteler: Politics and John Brown's Raid

 Boteler was fascinated by politics and was a member of several small and short-lived political parties.
-He was briefly the national secretary of the Know Nothing Party, and at other times a member of the Whigs (a delegate to the Richmond convention and presidential elector in 1852), and in 1860 became the national secretary of the Constitutional Union Party.
-He unsuccessfully ran as a Whig against incumbent Congressman Charles J. Faulkner (a Democrat) in 1853 and 1855, but defeated Faulkner in 1858 (Faulkner successfully ran against former Congressman William Lucas in 1857).
+He briefly was the national secretary of the Know Nothing Party, and at other times a member of the Whigs (a delegate to the Richmond convention and presidential elector in 1852), and in 1860 became the national secretary of the Constitutional Union Party.
+He unsuccessfully ran as a Whig against incumbent Congressman Charles J. Faulkner (a Democrat) in 1853 and 1855, but he defeated Faulkner in 1858 (Faulkner successfully ran against former Congressman William Lucas in 1857).
 Accounts of Boteler's party affiliation vary: from "Opposition" to a member of the American Party (which was nativist and related to the Know Nothings) or as a Whig.

-During John Brown's raid on Harpers Ferry, upon hearing of a possible insurrection from one of his daughters, Boteler hurried from his home ten miles down to Harpers Ferry, where he interviewed and sketched the rebel, among others.
+During John Brown's raid on Harpers Ferry, upon hearing from one of his daughters of a possible insurrection, Boteler hurried from his home ten miles down to Harpers Ferry, where he interviewed and sketched the rebel, among others.